The Regularity Transformation Equations: An elliptic mechanism for smoothing gravitational metrics in General Relativity: Acknowledgements

 \section{Acknowledgements}

 The authors thank Jos\'e Natario and the Instituto Superior T\'ecnico for supporting this research, funding two visits of the second author at the institute in Lisbon.
 The authors thank Craig Evans for suggesting reference \cite{Dac}, and for helpful comments on Calderon-Zygmund theory.
-We thank John Hunter for discussions and for directing us to reference \cite{Grisvard}, and Pedro Gir\~ao, Steve Shkoller and Kevin Luli for helpful discussions.
+We thank John Hunter for discussions and for directing us to reference \cite{Grisvard}, and Jorge da Silva, Pedro Gir\~ao, Steve Shkoller and Kevin Luli for helpful discussions.
+Finally, we thank Joel Hass for writing a nice public science article about our research program in the 2018 UC-Davis yearly Mathematics Newsletter.

 {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}